 Which means I—who, in my last apartment, had the luxury of being anti-AC and pro-breeze—have had no choice but to surrender to air conditioning.
 We’re fortunate that a window unit came with the place, slotted into a window in our bedroom that looks out at a narrow alley.
 I don’t know what we would do without it.
 The bedroom, in particular, has turned into a heat box.
 We’ve learned to turn on the AC for a half hour before bed, with the door closed, then turn it off and train a heavy-duty fan on the bed all night.

-As life-saving as it is for a New York City summer, this AC unit, like many AC units, is ugly.
-It’s a sort of dull, yellowed beige color, and somebody (probably the previous tenants) sealed bits of it with duct tape.
+As life-saving as it is for a New York City summer, this AC unit is ugly.
+It’s a dull, yellowed beige color, and somebody (probably the previous tenants) sealed bits of it with duct tape.
 It does the trick, but I don’t want to have to look at it for the twenty-three and a half hours it’s not in use each day.

 Matt had the idea of building a cover for it, and one day when he was at work, I decided to do it myself.
 The result is nothing fancy, but it’s lightweight and does a good job of keeping the ugly bulk of the AC unit hidden away.